flatcar-archive/flatcar-docs/os/booting-on-vmware.md

+---
-# Running Flatcar Container Linux on VMware
+title: Running Flatcar Container Linux on VMware
+weight: 10
+---

 These instructions walk through running Flatcar Container Linux on VMware Fusion or ESXi.
 If you are familiar with another VMware product, you can use these instructions as a starting point.